Green Book

 Rationale for Exam 1: Philosophy of Science

-The aim of this examination is to assess a candidate’s competence in the history and philosophy of science-and-religion.
+The aim of this examination is to assess a candidate’s competence in the history and philosophy of science, including science-and-religion interactions.
 The focus of the exam is easy to name in this way but hard to stabilize given the complexity and size of the surrounding literatures.
-The exam has three sub-foci.
+The exam has two sub-foci.

 1a.
 Overview of History of Science